Pages

 Preheat the oven to 450 & and place a stone on the bottom rack

 Rub olive oil on a straight edge razor (carefully) just before using and then give it a good slit down the middle for the round loaf or 3 good slanted slits for the baguette just before baking.
+If you cut too deep it will flatten and look like a knee cap :) if not enough it will close back up.
+So about 1/4 inch at a 30 degree angle.

-When finished it will sound hollow when tapped and be golden brown.
+.
 Place on rack to cool.
-Try really hard not to slice for atleast 1 hour!
+Try really hard not to slice for at least 1 hour!

 No comments: